caballa/covenant/README.md

 implements several refinement techiques.
 One of these refinements is complete if the CFLs are regularly separable.

+#Installation#

+- `mkdir build && cd build`
+- `cmake ..`
+- `make`

 #Usage#

+`build/tools/covenant --help`

 The format of the CFLs is a bit inconvenient for now.
+This is an example:

     ; this is a comment